 Also, loans to issuers in defensive sectors (like consumer products) can be more appealing in a time of economic uncertainty, whereas cyclical borrowers (like chemicals or autos) can be more appealing during an economic upswing.

 Sponsorship is a factor too.
 Needless to say, many leveraged companies are owned by one or more private equity firms.
 These entities, such as Kohlberg Kravis & Roberts or Carlyle Group, invest in companies that have leveraged capital structures.
 To the extent that the sponsor group has a strong following among loan investors, a loan will be easier to syndicate and, therefore, can be priced lower.
 In contrast, if the sponsor group does not have a loyal set of relationship lenders, the deal may need to be priced higher to clear the market.
 Among banks, investment factors may include whether the bank is party to the sponsor’s equity fund.
 Among institutional investors, weight is given to an individual deal sponsor’s track record in fixing its own impaired deals by stepping up with additional equity or replacing a management team that is failing.

-As for the deals themselves, here’s the 15 largest sponsor-backed leveraged loans of 2015’s third quarter, along with the private equity firm associated with each deal.
+As for deals that were completed, here’s the 15 largest sponsor-backed leveraged loans of 2016’s second quarter, along with the private equity firm associated with each.
 You can read about each loan by clicking on the issuer name.